bereis01/rpsl_web/db/README.md

 ## aut_nums

-Keys are AS numbers.
+Keys are AS numbers as strings.
 Returns the following object.

 ```json
 {